pappitti/semi-agentic-knowledge-base/README.md

 ## Credits and acknowledgements
-A number of projects have inspired this one in some way, but [this one](https://github.com/Nearcyan/papers.day) has been particularly instrumental.
+A number of projects have inspired this one in some ways, but [that one](https://github.com/Nearcyan/papers.day) has been particularly instrumental.
 Also, even if it's not really the spirit of this section, it would only be fair to thank OpenAi given how much work GPT4 has done on this project...